Consumer Reports' Board of Directors voted at its May 2018 meeting to amend certain provisions of the Consumer Reports bylaws.

 The President may from time to time establish the rate of compensation and benefits for the staff of Consumer Reports.

-ARTICLE VII Conflict of Interest Policy.
+Conflict of Interest Policy.

 Section 1.
 Compliance with Conflict of Interest Policy.